oneeve8/kobble-data/content/Githubsupport.md

 ***

 The free version of Kobble saves all data on your local device.
-If you enable GitHub support, all data is stored in your
+If you enable GitHub support, all data is stored in your GitHub account.
+Just tap the Home button and select the GitHub tab.